Prajwal2930/soc-home-lab/readme.md

         * Click `OK`.

 ---
-Okay, I understand.
-You want the Markdown code for just those specific sections: **Step 2 (Splunk Enterprise on Windows VM)** and the **Download and Install part of Step 6 (Splunk Universal Forwarder)**.

-Here is the Markdown code for your `README.md`:

----
-### Step 2: Installing Splunk for Log Monitoring (on Windows 10 VM)
+## Step 2: Installing Splunk for Log Monitoring

 We will install Splunk Enterprise (trial version) directly on your **Windows 10 VM** for simplicity in local log collection.